awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 1. \(Optional\)\.
 On the **Add Tags** page, add tags that identify or categorize your KMS key\.

    When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
 Tags can also be used to control access to a KMS key\.
-For information about tagging KMS keys, see [Tagging keys](tagging-keys.md) and [Using ABAC for AWS KMS](abac.md)\.
+For information about tagging KMS keys, see [Tagging keys](tagging-keys.md) and [ABAC for AWS KMS](abac.md)\.

 1. Choose **Next**\.